Title Banner 'Understanding Sever's Disease' with image of foot showing heel pain

 What is Sever's Disease?

-Sever's disease is heel pain that occurs in growing children, typically between ages 9-15.
-Despite its name, it's not actually a "disease" but a common growth-related condition that affects the growth plate in the heel bone.
+Sever’s disease is a common cause of heel pain in growing children, typically between the ages of 9 and 15.
+Despite its name, it’s not actually a disease, but a growth-related condition that affects the heel bone’s growth plate.

 Key Points